 Packability

 A jacket’s packability can be looked at and measured in a couple ways.
 First, there are the jackets that can stuff into their own pockets.
 Just turn the pocket inside out, smoosh the jacket in, and zip it shut.
 While this is great, it’s doesn’t necessarily mean the jacket is that packable.
 The packed sizes can vary widely for these “packable” shells, with the ultralights resembling a small envelope and others, like the cheaper Columbia Watertight, measuring about 3x the size.
 The other way of looking at packable rain shells is how compressible they truly are.
-In that respect, the lightweight Arc'teryx Beta would still be considered quite “packable," despite lacking a stuff pocket.
+In that respect, the lightweight Arc'teryx Beta would still be considered quite “packable" despite lacking a stuff pocket.
 You can just roll it up into its own hood to protect the thinner fabric in your pack.
 Look to weight as a great indicator of how packable a jacket truly is.

 Rain jacket (Outdoor Research Foray II packed down)

-The 11-ounce OR Foray II doesn't have a dedicated stuff pocket but is very compressible | Credit: Jason Hummel
+The 11.9-ounce OR Foray II doesn't have a dedicated stuff pocket but is very compressible | Credit: Jason Hummel

 The outdoor apparel world has seen a sizable uptick in the use of sustainable practices over the past several years, and the rain jacket market has been one of the most dynamic.
-Key measures include recycled materials and PFC-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
-With many states stepping up to ban the sale of items that include PFCs, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (for more, you can read about Patagonia’s take on the issue).
+Key measures include recycled materials and PFAS-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
+With many states stepping up to ban the sale of items that include PFAS, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (for more, you can read about Patagonia’s take on the issue).
 Bluesign-approved fabrics are also becoming more common, indicating that the materials have been sourced and produced to minimize their overall impact on the environment.
 Finally, many companies make products with a Fair Trade certification, which helps ensure the fair and ethical treatment of workers.

 Rain jackets (zipping up the REI Rainier)